Heather Welkes, Principal

 Religious School Shabbat Schedule – see Religious School Calendar above

 For Hanukkah 2019 (pre-covid), our Religious School visited Gurwin Assisted Living Community and performed a Holiday Concert with the help from Rabbi Jacknis

 Our school is a partnership between the synagogue and the home, between the parent body and those who work to educate your children.
 It is our overarching goal to nurture the soul of every Jewish child and family.

-Heather Welkes is thrilled to join the team at South Huntington Jewish Center.
-She will be also entering her fourth year as a Hebrew School Principal at North Shore Jewish Center, which meets on opposite days.
-She has two education degrees and has taught in several school districts on Long Island, in addition to Suffolk Community College, several Religious Schools, and has even directed a summer camp.
+Heather Welkes is thrilled to be starting her third year as Principal at South Huntington Jewish Center.
+She has two education degrees and has over twenty years of teaching experice.
+Heather has worked in several Religious Schools, and serves as a Principal at another conservative synagogue that meets on opposite days.
 On top of that, Heather owns her own side business that offers musical “Mommy and Me” classes to children under 5.

 Heather has always loved all things Jewish and her childhood synagogue was her home away from home, where she was involved in many facets including youth group, youth choir, the theater program and volunteering as a religious school teacher assistant.
 In her spare time, Heather enjoys playing with her kids, ages 9 and 13, scrapbooking, dabbling in the ukulele and being out in nature, usually with a cup of coffee in her hand.

 Heather loves working as a principal because it allows her to use her creative energy to execute the curriculum in new and engaging ways.
 She keeps up to date with the world of Jewish education by attending network meetings through the Jewish Education Project, and attending professional development programming.
 She loves working with the kids in our program and looks forward to another wonderful year!